Usage and style particular to SUNY Brockport are outlined in this section of the University Style Guide.

 Use the official name of campus facilities with capitals in formal communication.
 On second reference, if the name is partial, you may shorten the name with the appropriate designation.
 On second reference when you use no proper name, lowercase hall, center, theater and building.
 Do not use building, hall and center interchangeably.

-Right: Allen Administration Building houses the Office of College Communications.
+Right: Allen Administration Building houses the Office of University Communications.
 The building is next to the library.

-Wrong: College Communications is located in the Allen building.
+Wrong: University Communications is located in the Allen building.

 Official Names for Buildings and Other Campus Areas